Persistent earthquakes put Puerto Rico on edge

 “In some cases, the people live in public housing, so they're waiting on the engineers to check out the structures and tell them if it's safe or not,” Báez said.
 “They have no idea when they're going to be returning.”

-Nicole Orquendo, a Ponce resident, lost her home and recalled the devastation after Tuesday’s big quake.
+Nicole Oquendo, a Ponce resident, lost her home and recalled the devastation after Tuesday’s big quake.

 “It was horrible.
 I’ve never felt something like it,” she told Báez.
 “Everyone was outside crying, screaming.
 Many people were trapped inside their apartments when doors wouldn’t open.
 People passed out, too.”